Mahlon Haines: Employees and others

 After selling a 4000 acre cattle ranch in South Dakota in 1960, Haines gave his shoe business to 28 key employees.
 He also gave substantial gifts to farmers of his land, boy and girl scouts, YMCA, YWCA, his church, and York Hospital.

 In 1953, Haines was featured in the short Paramount film The Spirit of Seventy, which promoted the value of physical exercise.
 Haines founded a "Three Quarter Century Baseball Team" for senior citizens in St. Petersburg, Florida, near a winter home he had in Snell Isle.
 He attributed his own success at the game to staying fit and abstaining from alcohol and tobacco.
 The film was shown before featured attractions nationally to 1955, and first in York at the Elmwood Theatre.

 Upon dying, Haines gave the Haines Shoe House to his employees.
-The house has since had a series of owners and is currently a museum and an ice cream and gift shop open from March to October.
+The house has since had a series of owners and was a museum and an ice cream and gift shop, before becoming an Airbnb rental property in late 2022.